-The Foxwoods Theatre, which opened in 1997 as the Ford Center for the Performing Arts, was designed to adhere to the guidelines for development established by The New 42nd Street to "promote the preservation, restoration and reconstruction of the historically significant elements of each theater".
+The Lyric Theatre (formerly Foxwoods Theatre), which opened in 1997 as the Ford Center for the Performing Arts, was designed to adhere to the guidelines for development established by The New 42nd Street to "promote the preservation, restoration and reconstruction of the historically significant elements of each theater".

 The challenge was to find a way to take two theaters that had many magnificent design elements but were sadly deficient in most all areas required for a Broadway musical house (such as seating capacity, size of stage, proscenium opening, handicapped access, dressing rooms, lobby areas, and public toilets to name a few) and create a theater that adhered to the guidelines.